Quality Assurance is an integral part of providing a consistent, outstanding service here at The Chat Shop.

 Quantitative live chat quality assurance

-On Monday Team Leaders use our custom-built reporting software to assess the quantitative performance of our customer support agents.
+On Mondays, Team Leaders use our custom-built reporting software to assess the quantitative performance of our customer support agents.
 Our Team Leaders assess key performance indicators (KPIs) that are critical to the overall performance of live chat and KPIs that are important to specific clients and the service that we provide to them.

 We use live chat for far more than just great customer service, so KPIs vary client by client to reflect their business and live chat goals.
 For some clients we measure the chat-to-lead rate or the chat-to-resolution rate, for example.
 We often delve even deeper… measuring chat-to-lead for a specific service or referral link, to help analyse the performance of marketing campaigns or a specific aspect of live chat.
 The statistics that we measure are based on the goals that we set with our clients.